gabrielSoudry/Monopoly/Readme.md

 ![enter image description here](https://www.dofactory.com/images/diagrams/net/strategy.gif)

 In our project we used a strategy pattern to manage the buy button functionality (that will call the Buy method).
 In fact we decided to take the game a step further by making possible for players to buy the lands that could be bought all around the board.
-(Add on of the inital TD Subject)

 To do so,  we used the strategy pattern.